Slack Integration Guide | PagerDuty

 users:read.email | View email addresses of people in a workspace | Required to associate actions taken by users in Slack with their corresponding user accounts in PagerDuty. |

-Add Multiple Slack Workspace to PagerDuty Connections
+Add Multiple Slack Workspaces to PagerDuty Connections

-In this version of the integration, you may add multiple workspace connections to multiple PagerDuty accounts.
+You may add multiple workspace connections to multiple PagerDuty accounts.

 Follow the Integration Walkthrough instructions for as many workspaces as you need to add to each PagerDuty account.